restfulci/restfulci/README.md

 		* Freestyle jobs:
 			* Everything.
   * Job specific input parameters.
-    * It should not be in version controlled config file, because in that case setup of one run will leak to another.
+    * It should not be in version controlled config file, because in that case setup of a run in one branch (not merged into master yet) will leak to another run in a different branch.
 * Overall config:
 	* What kind of servers (number of cores) can a job run onto.
 Or this is hard to be customized.